-Where to Stay in Koh Samui First Time 2023 – 9 Best Areas
+Where to Stay in Koh Samui First Time: 9 Best Areas

-Where to stay in Koh Samui first time? for couples, honeymoon, family, full moon party, and for backpackers?
-In this blog post, I will help you to find the best areas to stay in Koh Samui (include video and map) and the best hotels in Koh Samui for all budget travelers.
+In this blog post, I will help you to find Where to stay in Koh Samui first time, best areas to stay in Koh Samui (with a video and map) and best hotels in Koh Samui for all budgets (including the hotel where I stayed).

 Koh Samui is the largest of the three main Gulf of Thailand islands and is one of Thailand’s and Southeast Asia’s tourist mainstays and is the perfect vacation spot for backpackers and package tourists alike.